 |Bittylicious||UK Bank Transfer||4%||Bittylicious Review|

-|Coinbase||Debit or Credit Card||4%||Coinbase Review|
+|Coinbase||Debit Card, & Credit Card||4%||Coinbase Review|

 EXTRA: Best Ethereum Wallets

-Ethereum Hardware Wallet (Recommended)
+Ethereum Hardware Wallet

 Hardware wallets are extremely popular and well-recommended across the world.
 They make the process of securing your cryptocurrency simple and easy – even for non-technical users.